trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

 ## Enabling Business Support in GovCloud

-If you intend to have more than just the basic AWS support for your GovCloud account.
-You will need to enable it in the corresponding dummy account in your commercial AWS organization.
+If you intend to have more than just the basic AWS support for your GovCloud account, you will need to enable it in the corresponding dummy account in your commercial AWS organization.
 Yes you read that right, to enable the AWS Support in GovCloud you need to actually enable it in AWS commercial.
 It's also important to note that as of this writing Business Support needs to be enabled